Accounting scandals: Executive and managerial motivations for fraud

-A top executive can reduce the price of his/her company's stock easily due to information asymmetry.
-The executive can accelerate accounting of expected expenses, delay accounting of expected revenue, engage in off balance sheet transactions to make the company's profitability appear temporarily poorer, or simply promote and report severely conservative (e.g. pessimistic) estimates of future earnings.
-Such seemingly adverse earnings news will be likely to (at least temporarily) reduce share price.
-(This is again due to information asymmetries since it is more common for top executives to do everything they can to window dress their company's earnings forecasts.

-Top managers tend to share price to make a company an easier takeover target.
-When the company gets bought out (or taken private) – at a dramatically lower price – the takeover artist gains a windfall from the former top executive's actions to surreptitiously reduce share price.
-This can represent tens of billions of dollars (questionably) transferred from previous shareholders to the takeover artist.
-The former top executive is then rewarded with a golden handshake for presiding over the firesale that can sometimes be in the hundreds of millions of dollars for one or two years of work.
+An executive can reduce the price of his company's stock due to information asymmetry.
+He can: accelerate accounting of expenses, delay accounting of revenue, engage in off balance sheet transactions to make the company seem less profitable, or simply report very low estimates of future earnings.
+Executives may do this to make a company a more attractive takeover target.
+When the company is bought for less, the acquirer profits from the executive's actions to surreptitiously reduce the share price.
+This can represent tens of billions of dollars (questionably) transferred from former shareholders to the acquirer.
+The executive is then rewarded with a golden handshake for presiding over the firesale that can sometimes be in the hundreds of millions of dollars for one or two years of work.
 Managerial opportunism plays a large role in these scandals.